Welcome to the Governors Page

 The governors form the outermost layer of support, furthest removed from the child in the middle of the day to day life of the school, but nonetheless we too have an important role to play in the education and welfare of the children.
 In fact our main aim is to maintain and improve the standards of education in the school.

-If you wish to know when Governing Body meetings are taking place or want access to any minutes please contact the School Office.
+If you wish to know when Governing Body meetings are taking place or would like access to any of the previous minutes please contact the School Office.

 Our Current Long Crendon School Governors